Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-29-E-Paper-Clock.markdown

 <!-- outline-start -->

-This project is intended to be a low power clock, Suitable to use as a travel clock, and also suitable as a room clock.
+This project is intended to be a low power clock, suitable to use as a travel clock, and also suitable as a room clock.

-An internet Access Point is needed for proper operation.
-To acheive this an E-Paper display is used, along with an RPi2040 processor.
+This unit uses an E-Paper display, along with an RPi2040 processor, and is powered by a LiPo battery.
+An on-board battery charger is present, this charges the battery using a USB power source.

-The processor only updates the display once per minute, and and otherwise is idle and the processor hibernates.
+The processor only updates the display once per minute, and hibernates between updates to maximise the battery life.

+The unit updates it's time once a day from the internet.

+A diagnostic mode / interface is also built-in, this allows a pair of Wi-Fi access Point SSID/Passwords to be entered/stored.

 <!-- outline-end -->